NYCIST/macadmin-tools/README.md

 - **[autopkg](https://github.com/autopkg/autopkg)**: AutoPkg is an automation framework for macOS software packaging and distribution, oriented towards the tasks one would normally perform manually to prepare third-party software for mass deployment to managed clients.
 - **[chrome-enable-autoupdates.py](https://github.com/hjuutilainen/adminscripts/blob/master/chrome-enable-autoupdates.py)**: Python script for enabling automatic Chrome browser updates for all users on a Mac.
 - **[JSSImporter](https://github.com/sheagcraig/JSSImporter)**: A framework for connecting software downloaded via autopkg to a Jamf Pro server.
 Will import the software to a Jamf distribution point, as well as create an applicable policy and scope for deployment.
 - **[margarita](https://github.com/jessepeterson/margarita)**: Margarita is a web interface to reposado the Apple Software Update replication and catalog management tool.
-While the reposado command line administration tools work great for folks who are comfortable in that environment something a little more accesible might be desired.
+While the reposado command line administration tools work great for folks who are comfortable in that environment something a little more accessible might be desired.
 - **[munki-pkg](https://github.com/munki/munki-pkg)**: Tool for building packages in a consistent, repeatable manner from source files and scripts in a project directory.
 - **[Recipe Robot](https://github.com/homebysix/recipe-robot)**: macOS app for automatically creating recipes for [autopkg](https://github.com/autopkg/autopkg).
 - **[reposado](https://github.com/wdas/reposado)**: Reposado is a set of tools written in Python that replicate the key functionality of Mac OS X Server's Software Update Service, allowing you to host Apple Software Updates on the hardware and OS of your choice.